gprok-esc-courses/spotify_clone/back_end/README.md

 ### TODO

-1. Create a page /test/albums to display all albums
+1. Create api to **search**
-2. Complete add album form to redirect to a page /test/albums
-3. Create a form to add Artist
-4. Create a page to display all artists
-5. Create a form add song
-6. Create a page to display all songs

-Also:
-Research: JWT with Django in order to implement it in the next session
+2. Create api for **recommendations**
+3. Can we send csrf token to React forms?
+4. Experiment with the api